 Conflict Resolution Faculty

-Desha Girod is the Director of the M.A. in Conflict Resolution and an Associate Professor in the Department of Government at Georgetown University.
-She is also affiliated with the African Studies Program and the Center for Latin American Studies in Georgetown’s School of Foreign Service.
+Desha Girod (Ph.D.
+2008, Stanford University) is an associate professor in the Department of Government (new window) and director of the Master of Arts in Conflict Resolution (new window) at Georgetown University (new window).
+In addition, Dr. Girod is affiliated with the African Studies Program (new window) and the Center for Latin American Studies (new window) in Georgetown’s School of Foreign Service (new window).

 Laia Balcells (Yale PhD, 2010) is the Provost’s Distinguished Associate Professor of Government.
 Before joining Georgetown, she was an Assistant Professor at Duke University (2012-17) and fellow at the Niehaus Center for Globalization and Governance at Princeton University (2015-16).
 Her research explores the determinants of political violence and civil wars, warfare dynamics during conflict, and nationalism and ethnic conflict.
 Her first book, entitled Rivalry and Revenge: the Politics of Violence during Civil War was published by Cambridge University Press in 2017.
 She has also published articles in the American Political Science Review, Proceedings of the National Academy of Sciences (PNAS), Comparative Political Studies, Journal of Conflict Resolution, International Studies Quarterly, Politics & Society, Comparative Politics, and Nationalism and Ethnic Politics, among other journals.
 She has been recipient of the APSA Luebbert Prize for Best Article in Comparative Politics, the ISA Ethnicity, Nationalism, & Migration Studies Section Best Paper award, and the Harry Frank Guggenheim Research grant.